-Rather, in this system, simple (easily drawn!) geometric symbols are used for the basic contact elements, what would be called in other contexts "normally open" or "normally closed" contacts.
+Rather, in this newer system, simple (and easily drawn!) geometric symbols are used for the basic relay elements: the coil, which actuates the contacts, and the contacts themselves.

-The contacts on a certain relay are not gathered together on the drawing, but rather are placed so as to allow the most clear portrayal of the circuit paths.
-The possibly many contacts of a relay, and its activating coil, are related by each being marked with the same symbol (which, by the way, in real equipment would likely also be marked on the relay itself).
+The contacts on a certain relay are not gathered together on the drawing, but rather are placed so as to allow the most clear portrayal of the circuit paths (they are "detached" from the symbol for the relay coil, thus the name of this style).
+The possibly-many contacts of a relay, and its activating coil, are related by each being marked with the same symbol (which, by the way, in real equipment would likely also be marked on the relay itself).